 Simplified Issue Policies

 A simplified issue life insurance policy does not require a medical exam or lab work, but it does require applicants to answer some basic health questions and have their prescription history evaluated.
-This means that the process is still fairly quick, making coverage available within days or weeks rather than months, and because insurers are able to screen out higher risk applicants by asking a few questions about their health, simplified issue policies are available at lower prices than guaranteed issue.
-Typically, these policies make the full death benefit available immediately upon issue.
-They are ideal for people who don’t wish to go through the hassle of a medical exam and those who want to be fully covered relatively quickly.
+This means that the process is still fairly quick, making coverage available within days or weeks rather than months.
+Because insurers are able to screen out higher-risk applicants by asking a few questions about their health, simplified issue policies are usually available at lower prices than guaranteed issues.

 Fully Underwritten Policies